 June 2010.
-Our board of directors determined the exercise price of our common stock of \$0.18 per share at the grant date relying, in part, on the most recent independent valuation as of February 28, 2010, described above.
+Our board of directors determined the exercise price of our common stock of \$0.18 per share at the grant date based on our valuation as of February 28, 2010, described above.

 However, we subsequently determined that a stock compensation charge should be calculated for the difference between the \$0.18 per share exercise price at the grant date and the estimated fair value of \$0.25 per common share at the grant date, based on the following: